emdgroup/baybe/docs/userguide/targets.md

 "mediocre" and "good", you could use a NumericalTarget with bounds (1, 3), where the categories correspond to values 1, 2 and 3 respectively.
-If your target category is not ordinal, the transformation into a numerical target is not straight forward, which is a current limitation of BayBE.
+If your target category is not ordinal, the transformation into a numerical target is not straightforward, which is a current limitation of BayBE.
 We are looking into adding more target options in the future.
 ```